 In addition, you are eligible to apply for and receive federal financial aid if you:

 - Are classified as a student at Chaminade University of Honolulu

-- Have registered with the selective service (only applies to male citizens of the United States of America ages 18-25)
+- Have registered with the Selective Service (only applies to male citizens of the United States ages 18–25)